To support post-graduate training in micropalaeontology

 Any award is totally at the discretion of the Board of Trustees for the TMS Educational Trust Fund.

-If you would like to apply for funding, please use the form below:
+If you would like to apply for funding, please use the appropriate form below:

 The following organisations are thanked for their financial contribution to the Education Trust;